 How To Get To Komodo Island

-There are many tour offices here to choose from, each offers various type of packages.
-The trip to the island is usually a one day trip.
-Several hours for an expedition in the national park and then several hours more on the pink beach.
+Tourists first have to reach Labuan Bajo before heading to the island, either by plane or by ship.
+To get to the island, boat rentals are available from Labuan Bajo.
+There are many tour offices here to choose from, each offers various types of packages.
+The trip to the island is usually a day trip.
+Several hours for an expedition in the national park.
+Then several hours more on the pink beach and Kanawa island.

-Komodo Island Address & Location
+Address & Location

-The island is located in Komodo Village, West Manggarai Regency, East Nusa Tenggara.
+The island is located in Komodo village, West Manggarai Regency, East Nusa Tenggara.